svolain/pipex/README.md

 < file1 cmd1 | cmd2 | cmd3 ... | cmdn > file2
 ```

-By executing the program:
+By executing:

 ```
 $> ./pipex file1 cmd1 cmd2 cmd3 ... cmdn file2
 ```

-The second bonus part will let us use the UNIX operations « and »:
+The second bonus part will let us use the UNIX operations « and » with limiter:

 ```
 cmd << LIMITER | cmd1 >> file